 Support for NGOs

 Our knowledge of the international arms trade, the extractives industry, and the social, political, cultural, security and economic situation on the ground in African Great Lakes has enabled us to support the valuable work of NGOs devoted to peace, development and human rights through innumerable projects.
-Most recently, such assignments have included a business and human rights analysis of the oil extractive sector for ActionAid Uganda, a study on perceptions of local communities on mining reform initiatives in the DRC for EurAc/Humanity United, and case work on arms transfers for Amnesty International.
+IPIS works with and for ngo’s in the global North and South.
+Recent work includes research for and support of the Kimberley Process Civil Society, research on pastoralism in the Central African Republic for the British ngo Concordis and training on artisanal and small-scale mining mapping in Zimbabwe for the Zimbabwe Environmental Law Association (ZELA).
+Previous work for ngo’s included a business and human rights analysis of the oil extractive sector for ActionAid Uganda, a study on perceptions of local communities on mining reform initiatives in the DRC for EurAc/Humanity United, and case work on arms transfers for Amnesty International.

 Although we often carry out research for campaigning organisations, we do not engage in campaigning and lobbying activities, this to ensure the unbiased nature of our reporting.